sysml/minipython/README.md

 ## Specifying a Python Script

-To specify a Python script edit minios/main.c .
-You have two main options: do\_str(), which allows you to specify a string for your script directly in main.c, and do_file() which retrieves and executes a file from your filesystem; search for examples of these at the bottom of the main() function in main.c (and don't forget to make again if you modify the file).
+To specify a Python script edit the run_script() function in minios/main.c .
+You have two main options: do\_str(), which allows you to specify a string for your script directly in main.c, and do_file() which retrieves and executes a file from your filesystem.

 ## Running